emehrkay/Pypher/README.md

 * These objects are useful when you want finer control over the names of the bound params in the resulting Cypher query.
 * These can be passed in to Pyper instances and will be referenced by their name once the Cypher string is created.
 * `Pypher.bind_param` will return an instance of a Param object.
+* When binding params Pypher will reuse the existing reference if the same value is passed in.
+	* It will also reuse the same reference if the value passed in is the name of a previously bound param.

 ```python
 from pypher import Param, Pypher, __